CathSara/SDIL-Project/arduino/README.md

 ## Troubleshooting

+- **General Issues with the Systems**: Make sure you have followed the instructions in the respective README's.
 - **Lock System Not Opening**: Ensure all cables are securely connected and the power supply is functional.
 - **Camera Not Detecting**: Verify the camera's alignment and power connection.
 - **Weight Sensor Issues**: Ensure sensors are mounted flat against the shelf and calibrated correctly.